-What are some of the teachings we find from the life of Lao Tzu PBUH?
+What are some of the teachings we find from the life of Lao Tzu (pbuh)?

-So what we begin and learn to understand from this is that this knowledge when we start implementing it into this dawah of Ahmed al Hassan (peace be upon him) is that we begin to realize that in reality there is no room for fitnas, and all types of negative energy will be removed and only peace, tranquility (Sakina) and love shall remain, and the cherished wish of Aba Al Sadiq (peace be upon him) for all of us can finally be recognized, which is: unity, becoming one body, the great manifestation of God and Love… and there is nothing we can not do as we make the impossible possible.
+When we start implementing the teachings of the prophet Lao Tzu, it is clear that, in reality, there is no room for discord.
+All forms of negative energy must be removed so that only peace, tranquillity (Sakina) and love shall remain.
+This is the cherished wish of Aba Al-Sadiq (fhip) for all of us: unity, becoming one body, the great manifestation of God and love.
+With that, there is nothing we cannot do as we make the impossible possible.

 “If there is no love, there is no life.”

 –Sayings of Imam Ahmad Al-Hassan (PBUH), p.27, hadith 41

 The Ahmadi Religion of Peace and Light (AROPL) is a 501c3 non-profit organization.
 This is the Call of Imam Al-Mahdi, the saviour of mankind, to all the people of the world.